-Every file has a default layer named "Layer 1", where any objects that you create exist by default.
+Every file has a default layer named "Layer 1," where any objects that you create exist automatically.
 (You will use multiple layers in a later project to create multiple versions of a document.)

-The Layers panel in InDesign CS5 also serves another purpose.
+The Layers panel also serves another purpose.
 Every object on a layer is listed in the panel, nested under the appropriate layer name.
 Groups, which you created in an earlier exercise, can be expanded so you can access and manage the individual components of the group.